 Unfortunately, this is a question that does not have a simple answer.
 The most accurate answer is: it depends.
 Technically, any amount of alcohol, even a single glass of wine, could cause a hangover if your body struggles to process it effectively.

-That said, most people are unlikely to have a hangover after just a glass of wine or a drink or two, especially if they remember to eat and stay hydrated while drinking.
+That said, most people are unlikely to experience negative affects after just a glass of wine or a drink or two, especially if they remember to eat and stay hydrated while drinking.
 More alcohol usually leads to a stronger hangover.
-One common suggestion is to not drink more than one drink per hour to avoid hangover symptoms.
+One common suggestion is to not drink more than one drink per hour to avoid symptoms.
 This is because the liver is only able to process approximately one drink per hour.

-When Does a Hangover Start?
-How Long Does the Hangover Last?
+When Do Symptoms Start?
+How Long Do They Last?

 Unfortunately, hangover symptoms don’t always resolve quickly.
 Many people experience symptoms for approximately 14 hours, and are able to sleep through the majority of this duration.
 While for other people, symptoms can linger for up to 24 hours or even longer.
-The psychological impacts of a hangover, such as guilt, shame, and anxiety, can also last beyond the physical symptoms.
+The psychological impacts, such as guilt, shame, and anxiety, can also last beyond the physical symptoms.

 How to Find Relief from a Hangover